IntelligentSystemsLaboratory/personal_page/README.md

 ### _quarto.yml

 The _quarto.yml file is essential for configuring and managing Quarto projects.
 It serves as a central configuration file where you can define global settings and options for the entire project.
-This simplifies project organization, customization, and the generation of outputs across multiple documents.
+This simplifies project organisation, customisation, and the generation of outputs across multiple documents.

 More information [here](https://quarto.org/docs/projects/profiles.html#profile-configuration)